SMART-NYUAD/hack_my_robot_2025/README.md

 #### The Scenario and Hints
 The Turtlebot used in this competition represents an autonomous bulldozer that follows an earthworks routine and performs grading on a construction site.
 The routine has four predefined waypoints, which are the corners of the earthworks area.
 The robot stays at each waypoint for a short time to avoid over-grading and material buildup.
 The operator, Bob, is in charge of monitoring the operation of the autonomous bulldozer to make sure that everything works as planned.
 Bob has an office on the construction site, near the bulldozer’s working area, where he has his computer to monitor the operation.
 He set up a network in his office using a wireless router to communicate with the bulldozer.
 His computer is connected to the wireless router via an ethernet cable, and the robot is connected to the router through a wireless connection (5GHz).
 The IT department of the project informed Bob that his Wi-Fi password is among the most common passwords; however, he did not want to change it, thinking that no one would try to connect it anyway.
 Bob’s computer also has password protection, and Bob chose a password that combines several personal elements to memorize it more easily (a list of possible personal elements will be provided at the beginning of the final round).
 Bob connects to the robot to give commands and receive data via secure shell (SSH).
 Bob saved his SSH credentials in a file on his computer; however, he found a way to make it more secure (the file will have a hint about it).
 #### Evaluation Criteria and Scores
 #### 1. Is the team able to find different passwords required for having access to the robot?
+(Cumulative; max 25 points)
 The Wi-Fi password will be announced 20 minutes after the competition starts, and it will also be provided to any team that requests it before 20 minutes.
 The teams that can find the correct Wi-Fi password within the first 20 minutes of the competition will receive points for the first item of this criterion.
 The team will collect points if they can achieve the following:

   1.1) The team could find the Wi-Fi password within the first 20 minutes **(10 Points)**